 Beds for hotels & guest Houses

-Whether you are a proprietor of a hotel, guest house or B & B, there is absolutely no reason to pay over the odds for a mattress.
-It is acceptable practice to quantify the cost of your mattress to the ‘price per night principle’.
+Whether you are a proprietor of a hotel, guest house or B & B, there is absolutely no reason to race to the bottom to find the cheapest bed possible.
+Sadly it seems a number of hotels do just that.
+It is acceptable practice to quantify the cost of your mattress to the ‘price per night principle’ instead which will help you realise why buying a quality mattress is not only good for your customer but great business sense too.

-In short, for the above average establishment, a cost of £1 per night will get you an extremely good quality mattress, looked after and replaced once a year will ensure your guests have a comfortable and clean sleeping environment.
-How many establishments do you know that make the claim – Our mattresses are replaced every 6 months? and judging by this article in The guardian it would make vast commercial sense if they did!
+In short, for the above average establishment, a cost of £2 per night will get you an extremely good quality mattress, looked after and replaced once a year will ensure your guests have a comfortable and clean sleeping environment.
+How many establishments do you know that make the claim – Our mattresses are replaced every 6 months and judging by this article in The Guardian it would make vast commercial sense if they did!
+One way to find out how good your hotel mattress rates is to pull back the covers and make a note of the model and details so you can research it online.

 How often should you replace the mattress?